NovDmytro/mvca/README.md

 `$request->JSON` is used to catch JSON POST data

 ### Cookies
-MVCA has simple cookies service that can set, get and delete some client's cookies.
-To wire cookies use container (add to __construct: `Cookies $cookies`)
+MVCA has simple cookies service that can set, get and delete some client's cookies. cookies use container (add to __construct: `Cookies $cookies`)

 Set new cookie:
 ```